DanWahlin/CopilotAdventures/README.md

 To get started, ensure that you have both the [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) and [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) extensions installed and are signed in to GitHub in VS Code.
 We have a GitHub Codespace setup to help you get started quickly.

-## Choose Your Own Copilot Adventure
+## Step 1: Choose Your Own Copilot Adventure

 1. Select one of the following options to get the Copilot Challenge repository up and running:
     - Select the green **Code** button followed by **Codespaces**.
 Select **Create codespace on main**.